 - In some instances, you may have tried every method stated above and still can’t seem to conceive after a period of six months.
 If this is so, then it’s time to visit your healthcare provider or a doctor for undergoing medically-diagnosed fertility tests.

-Treatments for Women Having Trouble Getting Pregnant
+What Women Can Do If They Are Having Trouble Getting Pregnant

 - Medical Methods: You can try artificial insemination, IVF and variations including ICSI if you’re having trouble getting pregnant.
 Hormone therapy is recommended as well.
 However, keep in mind that none of these methods will guarantee successful conception or pregnancy since success rates vary with age and individual profiles.